Highway Trust Fund: Solvency issues

 From 2008 to 2010, Congress authorized the transfer of $35 billion from the General Fund of the U.S. Treasury to keep the Trust Fund solvent.
+According to the Government Accountability Office, Congress has approved transfers of over $270 billion from the general fund to the trust fund from 2008 through 2021.

 The Congressional Budget Office (CBO) projected in 2012 that the Fund's Highway Account and Mass Transit Account would become insolvent by 2014.
 CBO said that although vehicles would travel more miles in the future (therefore consuming more taxable fuel), congressional refusal to increase the fuel tax would have caused the Fund to receive less money.
 Further, CBO assumed that Congress would not increase transportation spending beyond inflation (adjusted from 2012).

 As of June 2015, the CBO projected that payments from the Highway Trust Fund to the many states would need to be delayed at some point before the end of federal fiscal year 2015 (i.e., before the end of September 2015) to keep the balance above zero, without either some increase in the federal motor fuel excise tax (or allocation of other revenues to the Trust Fund).
 Alternatively, Congress would have had to reduce Trust Fund spending commitments.

 In 2013, the U.S. Chamber of Commerce supported raising the federal gasoline tax to keep the Fund solvent.

 The United States Congress passed a stopgap plan on July 31, 2014 to prevent a funding lapse.

 As of 2015, despite a considerable drop in gas prices, there was still little support among the US public and Congress for any increase(s) of the gasoline excise tax.